alireza-aghelan/recommender-systems/README.md

 you can download the dataset related to the project from this link. https://drive.google.com/file/d/1qgvmZEOJiyb2Lkh3VSPwjA6xVbFyZhWT/view

+Note: in order to use the data in the dataset, various pre-processing is required

 This dataset contains information of a number of animations and points given by different users to these animations in the form of two CSV files.

 Section 1: Collaborative Filtering